Y12 Work Experience Programme

 Want to stay up to date with Imperial outreach events?
 Click on the links below to follow us on our social media sites and follow the hashtag, #icoutreach

-This programme is fully funded by Imperial College London and therefore Eligibility criteria apply.
+This programme is fully funded by Imperial College London and therefore Eligibility Criteria 2020 apply.